Conference Tours

 The San Diego region has an enviable lifestyle and economy, both intricately connected to the vitality of our region’s 70 miles of coastline and renowned Mediterranean climate.
 However, our shoreline will be significantly impacted by pending climate change – challenging jurisdictions around San Diego Bay to manage critical resources such as economic and community centers, port maritime infrastructure, sensitive habitats, residential development and other key regional infrastructure such as San Diego International Airport.
 Join us on this exciting boat tour to explore the diverse communities and coastal resources at risk, as well as the innovative collaboration underway to proactively manage these risks from sea-level rise.
 Learn about the San Diego Bay Climate Adaptation Project, a stakeholder-driven process funded by The San Diego Foundation, managed by ICLEI-Local Governments for Sustainability, and guided by a steering committee of local governments and agencies in the region.
 Representatives will discuss lessons learned, adaptation strategies, and their experiences educating key stakeholders and the public about climate adaptation.
 This tour is sponsored in part by Hornblower Cruises and Events, The Port of San Diego, and The San Diego Foundation.
 Light refreshments will be provided.

+Tour 9.
 Creating Community Support for Smart Growth: Efforts to Improve Food, Physical Activity Environments and Safety in Western Chula Vista

 1:30 pm – 4:30 pm